-Currently, PAKCS has no general interface to external functions.
-Therefore, if a new external function should be added to the system, this function must be declared as external in the Curry source code and then an implementation for this external function must be inserted in the corresponding back end.
+Sometimes one want to use functions which cannot be defined by Curry code, e.g., functions accessing specific entities of the operating system.
+Such functions are called external functions.
+If a new external function should be made available in some Curry module, this function must be declared as external in the Curry source code and then an implementation for this external function must be inserted in the corresponding back end.
 An external function is defined as follows in the Curry source code:

-- 1. Add a type declaration for the external function somewhere in the body of the appropriate file (usually, the prelude or some system module). - 2.
+- 1. Add a type declaration for the external function somewhere in a Curry module. - 2.
 For external functions it is not allowed to define any rule since their semantics is determined by an external implementation.
-Instead of the defining rules, you have to write somewhere in the file containing the type declaration for the external function f.
+Instead of the defining rules, one has to write after the type declaration for the external function f.